corrode/corrode.github.io/content/blog/lifetimes/index.md

 In all other cases, the compiler does a great job of inferring lifetimes for you, and you should only add them when you have a good reason to do so, i.e.  when the compiler tells you to, when optimizing for performance, or when you want to explicitly describe the relationships in your code to humans.

+{{ next_steps(context="Working in a real codebase and unsure whether a lifetime is necessary or a sign that your code needs refactoring?
+Let's take a look together!", source="lifetimes") }}